hauntedness/autowire/readme.md

 - The code completion only works for the function provider, A workaround is manually create a function
 - By default, autowire only treat functions like NewXXX() bean as a valid provider
-- Autowire also have a default algrithim to pick provider from multiple matches.
+- Autowire also have a default algorithm to pick provider from multiple matches.
 - If the default behavior is not what you need, you can replace it with your own implementation. see github.com/hauntedness/autowire/pkg.ProcessConfigurer.